radekstepan/ukraine/README.rst

 Config
 -----------

-To set the ports the proxy and haibu are supposed to be listening on, edit the ``config.json`` file.
-Edit the ``proxy_host`` property there if you are calling your server another name.

 For setting environment variables exposed through ``process.env``, set the key value pair ``env`` in your app's ``package.json`` file.
 You can also use the ``chernobyl`` app itself to pass them if you do not want to expose them in a public ``package.json`` file.

-Removing the ``auth_token`` key value pair from the config file will make the service exposed to anyone.
-You may want to change the value...

 Architecture
 ------------